kagyuu/Docker-GPUEnv/README.md

 # Docker-GPUEnv
-A docker-compose image for an AI Programming with the VSCode.
+A docker-compose image for AI Programming with the VSCode.